kedacore/keda-docs/content/docs/2.1/scalers/rabbitmq-queue.md

 - `queueName`: Name of the queue to read message from.
 Required.
 - `queueLength`: Queue length target for HPA.
 Default is 20.
 Optional.
 - `protocol`: Protocol to be used for communication.
 Either `http` or `amqp`.
 It should correspond with the `host` value.
+- `vhostName`: Vhost to use for the connection, overrides any vhost set in the connection string from `host`/`hostFromEnv`.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: